-Ectopic pregnancy can be a very distressing and frightening experience.
-This section of our website aims tell you something about
+Ectopic pregnancy can be a very frightening and distressing experience.
+This section of our website aims to tell you something about what it is, why it happens and more.

 You can also find more detailed information in our leaflet on ectopic pregnancy.

-An ectopic pregnancy is one that develops outside of the womb (the word “ectopic” means “out of place”).
+An ectopic pregnancy is one that develops outside of the uterus, or womb (the word ectopic means ‘out of place’).
 Around 1 in 80 pregnancies is ectopic and for some women, it can be life-threatening.

-Most ectopic pregnancies are in one of the Fallopian tubes – the place where sperm and egg meet and where the egg is fertilised.
+Most ectopic pregnancies are in one of the Fallopian tubes – the place where sperm and egg meet and the egg is fertilised.
 That’s why they are sometimes called tubal pregnancies or tubal ectopics.
-In rare cases, the pregnancy develops somewhere else – for example at the very top of the uterus, or outside it – and these are called non-tubal ectopics.
+In rare cases, the pregnancy develops somewhere else – for example where the tube meets the uterus, in the cervix or in the scar from a Caesarean section.
+It is also possible to have a twin pregnancy where one twin is in the correct place but one is ectopic.

 Can an ectopic pregnancy survive?

-You can read about causes, symptoms and diagnosis of ectopic pregnancy here.
+You can read more about the symptoms and diagnosis of ectopic pregnancy here.